FitBeatDepresso/Dashboard/README.md

 ## Overview:

-👉 No more having to go to the app everyday to report your feeling like most mental health app on the market.
+👉  Ever feel inconvenient having to report your feeling to nowadays' mental health app on the market. </br>

-👉 No more being afraid to speak up your feelings because now your loved ones can acknowledge your stress and reach out to you.
+👉  Ever feel shy talking to your family/close friends about your stress but wish that they reach out to you. </br>
+👉  Ever been a stressful international student.
+You want to let your parents know your feelings but at the same time, you're afraid to speak up. </br>

+That's what I have been through and for the past 1 years, I have been searching for the optimal solution for this problem - solving mental health with the help of AI.
+I have looked at ambitious projects like NLP sentimental analysis với twitter post, emotion recognition with computer vision but none of them works for depressed people in real life.
+That's how now I </br>

+Introduce FitBeat Depresso.

 A platform that helps predict and check your loved ones' mental health with Fitbit API.
 ![](https://i.imgur.com/Pr2Twz8.png)